redding/sanford/README.md

   include Sanford::ServiceHandler

   def run!
-    # process the service call and generate a result
+    # process the service call and build a response
     # the return value of this method will be used as the response data
   end
 end